Styler: learning formatting conventions to repair Checkstyle violations

+Understanding the cases in which \Styler fails to generate a correct repair is important so that i) \Styler can be further improved, ii) hard-to-repair violations are identified and, consequently, researchers might study them and develop tools specialized to repair them, and iii) the limitations of \Styler can be taken into account by developers when deciding whether or not to use \Styler in their projects.
+To discover the most frequent cases in which \Styler does not succeed to generate a correct repair, we manually analyzed violations of the rules for which \Styler does not perform well.

-\rqthree{What is the size of the repairs generated by \Styler, compared to other systems?} RQ \#3 [Quality]: \rqthree
+\rqfour{What is the size of the repairs generated by \Styler, compared to other systems?} \textbf{RQ \#4} [Quality]: \rqfour

-There may be several alternative repairs that fix a given Checkstyle error, including ones that change other lines in the program and not only the ill-formatted line.
-In this research question, we compare the size of the repairs produced by \Styler against the repairs from the other systems.
+There may be several alternative repairs that fix a given Checkstyle violation, including ones that change source code lines other than the ill-formatted line.
+In this research question, we compare the size of the repairs generated by \Styler against the repairs generated by the other systems.